OSSII/OXOOL/wsd/reference.md

 ### Size
 Size of the file in bytes (64bit)

+### TemplateSource
+The ID of file (like the wopi/files/ID) can be a non-existing file.
+In that case, the file will be created from a template when the template (eg. an OTT file) is specifiend as "TemplateSource" in the CheckFileInfo response.

+The TemplateSource is supposed to be an URL like https://somewhere/accessible/file.ott that is accessible by the Online.

+For the actual saving of the content, normal PutFile mechanism will be used.

 ### UserCanWrite
 A boolean flag, indicating whether the user has permission to edit and/or over-write the file.
 If not set PutFile will fail.